TitouanVanBelle/TDBSplashscreen/README.md

 ## Usage

-To run the example project; clone the repo, and run `pod install` from the Example directory first.
+To run the example project run `pod try TDBSplashscreen`.
+Or go manual way: clone the repo, run `pod install` from the Example directory, open the workspace.

 Here's an example of how you should use TDBSplashscreen